thriveweb/sailinginparadise/content/happySailors/2019-06-17-sunset-cruise.md

 date: ""
 featuredImage: /uploads/311c7d0b-0fae-4d85-b181-ac57844a406a.jpg
 secondaryImage: /uploads/4aabaf1f-e3a5-4602-8308-24dc431a16e4.jpg
-excerpt: To celebrate my father's 70th Birthday I wanted to do something different, and Dad loved sailing in his younger years, so what better way to celebrate than on a catamaran?
+excerpt: "\"To celebrate my father's 70th Birthday I wanted to do something different, and Dad loved sailing in his younger years, so what better way to celebrate than on a catamaran?
 Anthony (Skipper), Chanelle and Anna were just pure class.
 They were incredibly polite and professional, and nothing during